TK Maxx Student Discount Guide

 Firstly check out our savings section.
 We update this regularly and with the latest promo codes, sales, deals and offers to save you money.

-And did you know that there is a clearance page on tkmaxx.com which has extra savings of up to 80%!
+“Did you know that there is a clearance page on tkmaxx.com which has extra savings of up to 80%!
 It’s well laid out and has sections such as fashion, gifts and homeware.
-Check it our and see if you can bag a bargain.
+Check it our and see if you can bag a bargain. ”

 There is tons more advice on how to save though, so keep on reading!

-2. Is there a TK Maxx NUS, Unidays or Student Beans discount?
+2. Is there a TK Maxx NUS, Unidays or Student Beans TK discount?

-We get asked a lot whether there is a TK Maxx student discount through these schemes so while you’ve been to lectures (or down the union pub, ahem) the Squirrel has been doing the researching.
-And the results are in.
+We get asked a lot whether there is a TK Maxx student discount for the three websites above and the results are in.

 TK Maxx NUS Discount?